Picture Books

 'I read in the Bible, so it must be true, God can see everything that I do.'

 But what might this look like?
 And how far does God's care reach?
 Join the wild, hilarious and crazy ride of a young boy who dares to imagine the incredible scope of God's love and care.
-Can God See Me? is illustrated by Shannon Melville and published by Wombat Books.
-It is available as a paperback and ebook.
-Bulk copies are available. |
+Can God See Me? is illustrated by Shannon Melville and published by Wombat Books, 2013. |

 Penny reads Can God See Me? :